-The plan presented has details of th aspects of
+The plan presented has details of the following aspects of the chosen event:

+- aims/objectives

+- customers

+- marketing/promotion

+- resource needs

+- team roles

+- staffing

+- timescales

-security
+- health, safety and security

-ails of the following bects of the chosen event: At the upper end (11 or 12 marks) the plan will show an understanding of purpose, some application of relevant skills (financial, marketing, aims/objectives risk assessment, customer service), understanding of team roles and functions.
-Timescales will be logical, achievable and realistic. customers marketing/promotion At the lower end (9 or 10 marks), the plan presented provides clear details of all the listed aspects (detailed in the column to the left) with resource needs no omissions.
-Furthermore the evidence presented will reflect the team roles consideration of all aspects of the event's management. staffing Band 2 (5-8 marks) timescales At the upper end (7 or 8 marks), the overall plan will be realistic in terms health, safety and of the event's management, showing knowledge and understanding.
+At the upper end (11 or 12 marks) the plan will show an understanding of purpose, some application of relevant skills (financial, marketing, risk assessment, customer service), understanding of team roles and functions.
+Timescales will be logical, achievable and realistic.

+At the lower end (9 or 10 marks), the plan presented provides clear details of all the listed aspects (detailed in the column to the left) with no omissions.
+Furthermore the evidence presented will reflect the consideration of all aspects of the event's management.

+At the upper end (7 or 8 marks), the overall plan will be realistic in terms of the event's management, showing knowledge and understanding.
 At the lower end (5 or 6 marks), the plan has some omissions but only one or two of the listed aspects (detailed in the column to the left) will have been left out.